ManiTheFerfriGuy/AccountingBot/README.md

 2. AccountingBot files cloned into the application root.
 3. Dependencies installed inside a virtual environment.
 4. Secrets stored as environment variables (and optional `secrets.json`).
-5. A tmux session running `python -m accountingbot.bot`.
+5. A screen session running `python -m accountingbot.bot`.

 Keep this guide bookmarked so you can repeat or adjust any step later.
 For Telegram-specific questions (webhook bans, rate limits, etc.), review the [Telegram Bot API FAQ](https://core.telegram.org/bots/faq).